 Consult with a cleft palate team as soon as your know your baby has a cleft.
-You can find a list of cleft palate teams in your area by contacting the American Cleft Palate-Craniofacial Association.
-The team will guide you through every aspect of care and treatment and will be a resource when you have questions or anxieties regarding your child.
-It's important to remember your baby is just like any other baby who just happens to have one of the most common and one of the most correctable birth defects.
+You can find a list of cleft palate teams in your area by contacting the American Cleft Palate

 Infants are remarkably adaptable.
 Given the right combination of supplies, positioning, and technique, along with reassurance, support, and information, your baby will grow and thrive.
-So try to relax and enjoy feeding time!
-When in doubt, always contact your local care provider, your cleft palate/craniofacial team, or the American Cleft Palate-Craniofacial Association.
+When in doubt, always contact your local care provider, your cleft palate/craniofacial team, or the American Cleft Palate Craniofacial Association.